Number of Campers:

 - Why do you think it was "peculiar" (strange) for him to be the first Israeli in space?
 Were you ever the first person from your family to do something?
 How did it feel?

-- Why do you think a group of Israelis wants to become the third country on the moon?
+- Why do you think a group of Israelis wants to become the fourth country on the moon?
 Is it important to you to do something few people have done before?

 If you are doing this program over several sessions, you may want to introduce the following session's activity of creating the rocket at this point.
 Campers should be encouraged to think about what they'd want to depict on their rockets and create the actual rockets the following day.